slamice/wri/Other stories/Friends.md

 What did we mean to eachother, really?
-We never found out ((point of the story))

 We made up excuses on what our long hugs meant, and how no one cheated.

-((I passed, and got a great few jobs, married, with a daughter))